ja88a/vrfs-go-merkletree/README.md

 #### Logs Reporting

-The services' JSON logs should be reported to a remote log watcher to review them, monitor the service and/or automate runtime alerts triggering.
+Actual services' JSON logs should be reported to a remote log watcher to review them, monitor the service and/or automate runtime alerts triggering.

 Example of available 3rd party solutions: Sentry.io - Refer to [sentry-go](https://github.com/getsentry/sentry-go).